 Sodium.
-The sodium concentration in the sample collected on 7/1/2013 was 174.5 ppm.
-This concentration exceeds the recommended maximum contaminant level guideline of 20 ppm for persons on a "strict" sodium intake diet.
+The average sodium concentration in the samples collected on 1/28/2015 was 195.1 ppm.
+This concentration exceeds the recommended maximum contaminant level (MCL) guideline of 20 ppm for persons on a "strict" sodium intake diet.

 MCL's are set at very stringent levels by the U.S. Environmental Protection Agency.
 In developing the standards EPA assumes that the average adult drinks 2 liters of water each day throughout a 70-year life span.
 EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-in-ten-thousand to one-in-a-million chance of having the described health effect for other contaminants.